 On November 3, 2020, ballot initiatives regarding the establishment of medical use regulatory frameworks in Mississippi and South Dakota, and adult-use regulatory frameworks in Arizona, New Jersey, Montana, and South Dakota, successfully passed.
 Subsequently, Connecticut, New Mexico, New York, and Virginia (during 2021) and Rhode Island (during 2022) passed legislation to allow adult use of cannabis, with implementing legislation and regulations for commercial sales to follow.
 On November 8, 2022, Maryland voters approved a referendum and Missouri voters passed a ballot initiative legalizing marijuana (though these laws are not immediately effective and may take well into 2023 before becoming effective).
 Measures to legalize adult-use marijuana in Arkansas, North Dakota, and South Dakota failed.
 Other states, including Ohio and Pennsylvania, are currently considering the implementation of adult-use regulatory frameworks in 2023.
 Furthermore, multiple legislative reforms related to cannabis have been introduced in the U.S. Congress.
 Examples include the proposed bills styled as the States Reform Act, the Cannabis Administration and Opportunity Act, the Medical Marijuana Research Act, the Marijuana Opportunity Reinvestment and Expungement Act, the Strengthening the Tenth Amendment Through Entrusting States Act, and the Secure and Fair Enforcement Banking Act (the "SAFE Banking Act").
-Currently, although the SAFE Banking Act has passed the House of Representatives and is pending in the Senate, none of these proposed bills have been approved by both chambers of Congress and none have yet been presented to President Biden for signature.
+The SAFE Banking Act did not pass the Senate in the last Congress, and will likely be introduced in the current Congress, but with the change in control of the House and a narrow Democrat majority in the Senate, passage cannot be assured.
+None of these proposed bills have been approved by both chambers of Congress and none have yet been presented to President Biden for signature.
 There can be no assurance that any of these pieces of legislation will become law in the U.S.

 On October 6, 2022, President Biden announced a series of marijuana-related initiatives: (1) pardoning those convicted of simple marijuana possession under the CSA (21 U.S.C. § 844) and under Washington D.C.'s Code 48-904.01(d)(1); and (2) asking the Secretary of Health and Human Services and the Attorney General "to initiate the administrative process to review expeditiously how marijuana is scheduled under federal law".
-The administrative review of how marijuana is scheduled under the CSA would be conducted by the FDA and Drug Enforcement Administration ("DEA"), but it remains unclear when these agencies will complete their respective reviews and whether such reviews will result in a change in how marijuana is classified under the CSA.
+The administrative review of how marijuana is scheduled under the CSA would be conducted by the FDA and Drug Enforcement Administration, but it remains unclear when these agencies will complete their respective reviews and whether such reviews will result in a change in how marijuana is classified under the CSA.